wangzhenyujiang/90Days/Day70-ReactiveCocoa Part1:2.md

 Adding the `ReactiveCocoa Framework` to your project and import `<ReactiveCocoa/ReactiveCocoa.h>` to your main Controller.m file.

 You aren't going to relpace any of the existing code just yet, for now you're just going to play around a bit.
-Add the following code to the end of the `ViewDidLoad` method:
+Add the following code to the end of the a `ViewDidLoad` method:

 ```Objective-C
 [self.usernameTextField.rac_textSignal subcribeNext:^(id x){